 Next, we find the product of both smaller factor pairs.
 Since they are both four times three, the product for both is twelve, so write the solution.

 Finally, add the two products together.
 Twelve plus twelve gives a sum of twenty-four.
 The product of four times six is twenty-four!

-To use the distributive property of multiplication, remember:
+To use the distributive property of multiplication, remember these steps:

-Underneath, you will find more practice examples of distributive property and a distributive property of multiplication worksheet.
+After watching the video, you will find more interactive exercises for practice of distributive property and a distributive property of multiplication worksheet.

 Transcript Distributive Property of Multiplication